TBD54566975/tbdex/discovery/README.md

 ## Registering a PFI with the ION network

-*Note*: this is a WIP and not yet fully functional, this code is made available as an example.

 To test out the example code below, you will need to install the dependencies:

 ```bash